Sonos Roam review: That should actually have been the Sonos Move

 For my test, I also got the charging station, which can be purchased separately.
 The box of this looks more or less the same as that of the loudspeaker itself, the seals have to be removed again in order to open them.
 The charging station, a power supply unit and a USB-C cable are included here.
 Here we already have the first point of criticism: Why is a power supply not also included with the Sonos Roam?
 Not everyone will buy this charging station, it would have been practical.
 The company offers one in the online shop, but it costs another 19 euros.

 The initial setup takes place in the Sonos app, which is available for iOS, iPadOS, Android, Windows and macOS.
-It is important that you take the S2 app, as the other one is only compatible with older models.
-Of the Prozess itself is very easy and shouldn't take more than 15 minutes.
-When you open the app, a pop-up will appear asking you to set it up, provided that both devices find each other.
-Otherwise, the couplingproStart zess via the settings in the app.
+It is important that you use the S2 app, as the other is only compatible with older models.
+The process itself is very simple and should not take longer than 15 minutes.
+When you open the app, a pop-up should usually appear asking you to set up, provided both devices are found.
+Otherwise, the pairing process can beproStart zess via the settings in the app.
 After that, the Roam will play a connection establishment sound.
 A connection to the home WLAN is then established and any updates are installed.
 Once that's done, nothing stands in the way of enjoying the music.

 Design and workmanship